nasa/fprime/docs/GettingStarted/README.md

 fprime-bootstrap project
 ```

-See the [HelloWorld Tutorial](https://fprime-community.github.io/fprime-tutorial-hello-world/) to guide you through all the steps of developing an F´ project.
+The best way to learn about F´ is to follow the [HelloWorld Tutorial](https://fprime-community.github.io/fprime-tutorial-hello-world/).
+This tutorial guides users through all the steps of developing an F´ project.

-New users are encouraged to read through the [User Guide](https://nasa.github.io/fprime/UsersGuide/guide.html) and explore the [other tutorials](../Tutorials/README.md).
+New users are also encouraged to read through the [User Guide](https://nasa.github.io/fprime/UsersGuide/guide.html) and explore the [other tutorials](../Tutorials/README.md).

 For additional installation instructions and troubleshooting, see the [F´ Installation Guide](../INSTALL.md).